HarninderSingh/Java-EE/README.md

-# Springpp - Simple Spring Boot Product CRUD (In-Memory)
+# Springpp - Spring Boot Product CRUD with DAO Layer and H2 Database

-This is a simple Spring Boot application demonstrating a Product CRUD API using the MVC architecture.
+This is a Spring Boot application demonstrating a Product CRUD API using the MVC architecture, a dedicated DAO layer, and an H2 in-memory database.

-**No database is required**—the app uses an in-memory list with some dummy products for demonstration and testing.
+---

 ## Folder Structure